unopiaofrol/MLOps/README.md

 # Practical Application of NESA Software Engineering MLOps

-This Jupyter Notebook collection is designed to support students understand Machine Learning Operations (MLOps) at the manual level of MLOps automation, specifically it's practical processes as defined in the [NESA Software Engineering Course Specifications](https://library.curriculum.nsw.edu.au/341419dc-8ec2-0289-7225-6db7f2d751ef/94e1eb0a-0df7-4dbe-9b72-5d5e0d17143a/software-engineering-11-12-higher-school-certificate-course-specifications.PDF) pg 27.
+This Jupyter Notebook collection is designed to support students in understanding Machine Learning Operations (MLOps) at the manual level of MLOps automation, specifically its practical processes as defined in the [NESA Software Engineering Course Specifications](https://library.curriculum.nsw.edu.au/341419dc-8ec2-0289-7225-6db7f2d751ef/94e1eb0a-0df7-4dbe-9b72-5d5e0d17143a/software-engineering-11-12-higher-school-certificate-course-specifications.PDF) pg 27.
 Students can then explore further how these processes can be automated under a DevOps/MLOps model.

 ![Course Specification MLOps Model](/images/MLOPS_Model.png)

-> [!Important]
-> This a corrected version of the MLOps course specification, NESA have verbally agreed that the Course Specifications are wrong, we are waiting for an update.

 ## 3 Levels of MLOps Automation